You are here

 What Are the Treatments for Anxiety Disorders?

-Treatments have been largely developed through research conducted by research institutions.
-They are extremely effective and often combine medication or specific types of psychotherapy.
+Treatments are extremely effective and often combine medication or specific types of psychotherapy.

 One of the most effective forms of psychotherapy used to treat anxiety disorders is cognitive-behavioral therapy.
-Cognitive-behavioral therapy teaches patients to understand their thinking patterns so they can react differently to the situations that cause them anxiety.
+Cognitive-behavioral therapy teaches people to understand their thinking patterns so they can react differently to the situations that cause them anxiety.
+Learn more about therapy.

 It is common for a person with one anxiety disorder to also have another anxiety disorder.
 Anxiety disorders are also frequently accompanied by depression or substance abuse.
 Anxiety disorders can coexist with physical health conditions as well.
-In such instances, these disorders will also need to be treated.
+In such instances, these physical health conditions will also need to be treated.
 Before undergoing any treatment, it is important to have a thorough medical exam to rule out other possible causes.